Feb Pre-Arrival Checklist

 Immunization and Student Health Forms: Immunization records and other required health forms need to be uploaded immediately via Student Health Portal.
 Students who do not submit immunization records and required health forms will not receive their housing assignment until they do so.
 If there is any possibility that you will participate in an intercollegiate sport or club rugby or crew, the NCAA requires that your physical exam is completed within 6 months of the start of your athletic season.

-Housing Contract & Questionnaire: For New Feb students arriving for the spring term, this form will be available on November 15th and your deadline is January 3.
+Housing Questionnaire & Contract Due: For New Feb students arriving for the spring term, this form will be available on November 15th and your deadline is January 8.
 (Reminder: You will not receive your housing assignment until all of your Required Health and Immunization forms have been completed and submitted)

-Orientation Registration Form: Orientation for incoming fall students begins September 6 and February 9 for Feb students.
+Orientation Registration Form: Orientation for incoming fall students begins February 9 for Feb admits.
 As registration opens, a link to the form will be emailed to your Middlebury email address.

 ID Photo Submission: This link will bring you to the online directory where you will upload a passport quality photo for your student ID card.
 Click on the Upload Photo link at the top of the page.
 You will be asked for your Middlebury credentials to log in.

-Placement Exams: Incoming students planning to enroll in courses in certain departments may need to take placement exams or follow special instructions in order to register.
-Check the Placement Exam site (link coming soon) for information on required exams and details regarding placement.
-Complete any online placement exams in January, before you arrive on campus.
+Placement Exams Due: Incoming students planning to enroll in courses in certain departments may need to take placement exams or follow special instructions in order to register.
+Check the Placement Exam site here for information about exam formats, instructions, and availability.
+You must be logged into your Middlebury google account to view the site.
+Complete any online placement exams before you arrive on campus, using a computer with web access.
+Deadline for exams is 1/27.

-Writing Self-Placement Survey: All first-year students are required to complete the Writing Self-Placement Survey.
-Students will be emailed a link to the survey and information about the writing placement and advisement processes.
+Writing Self-Placement Survey: Students can access this required survey in their Pre Arrival Checklist in BannerWeb.
+They will also be emailed a link to the survey and information about the writing placement and advisement processes in January/early February.
 Students will not be automatically placed into any courses.
 Instead, they can self-select into WRPR 100/101 based on placement advice and faculty advisement.
-Contact Genie Giaimo, firstname.lastname@example.org—Assistant Professor of Writing and Rhetoric and Writing Center Director—with any questions.
+Contact Genie Giaimo, Assistant Professor of Writing and Rhetoric and Writing Center Director, with any questions.

-Health and Wellness Courses: Prior to arrival on campus, all new undergraduate students are required to complete a health and wellness course that address alcohol and other substances in college.
+Health and Wellness Courses Due: Prior to arrival on campus, all new undergraduate students are required to complete Building Your Well-being, a health and wellness course focused on promoting and protecting individual and community well-being.
+All new undergraduate students are also required to complete a health and wellness course that addresses alcohol and other substances in college.
 If you are an international student with limited access to the Internet or a student who has yet to complete the courses, you will be required to complete the courses shortly after arriving on campus.